Thanks for looking up my bio on qrz.com !

 My best lucky shot in meteorscatter marks a qso with the

 which gave us the honor of having completed the

 1st ever recorded qso on VHF between Iceland and WestGermany.

 I left Hamburg in the 1980s, various jobs and

-a marriage took me to places in southern Germany.
+my marriage took me to places in southern Germany.

 I got my US ticket as AB7IY (extra class) after having